-A. GCF BUSINESS MODEL SUPPORT FOR COUNTRY OWNERSHIP IN LDCS
+W. GCF BUSINESS MODEL SUPPORT FOR COUNTRY OWNERSHIP IN LDCs

 - 91. Finding 3(a): Multiple structural barriers and procedural bottlenecks limit the role of national designated authorities (NDAs), and access of countries to resources to enhance their capacity in the LDCs.
 Current attributes of country ownership, i.e. the no-objection procedure and DAEs, are insufficient to guarantee ownership in the LDCs, particularly for multi-country projects. - 92.
 The GCF business model assigns the NDA a central role in ensuring project alignment with country needs, priorities, as well as country ownership.
 Part of this engagement includes developing a country programme.
 NDAs in LDCs often find themselves in a challenging cycle where structural constraints limit their ability to access resources to increase their capacity to carry out their assigned role.
-Also, tools provided by the GCF to NDAs, such as support to develop the country programme, are often insufficient to ensure country ownership.79 - 93.
+Also, tools provided by the GCF to NDAs, such as support to develop the country programme, are often insufficient to ensure country ownership. - 93.
 The NDA is responsible for ensuring consistency with national strategies and plans and for serving as the gatekeepers for engagement with the GCF and lead for all GCF interventions.
-Country ownership or a "country driven approach" is both a guiding principle and an operational modality of the GCF. ^{80 81} This coordinating role includes submitting proposals for readiness support and the development of CPs to drive investment planning.
+Country ownership or a "country driven approach" is both a guiding principle and an operational modality of

-79 In line with UNFCCC COP guidance, the GCF supports country ownership by working through National Designated Authorities (NDAs) (IEU, 2019b).
+&lt;sup>79 In line with UNFCCC COP guidance, the GCF supports country ownership by working through National Designated Authorities (NDAs) (IEU, 2019b).

-94. Although the no-objection letter (NoL)82 is a built-in step to support country ownership, it does not guarantee country ownership or involvement in GCF projects.
+- the GCF.
+This coordinating role includes submitting proposals for readiness support and the development of CPs to drive investment planning. - 94.
+Although the no-objection letter (NoL) is a built-in step to support country ownership, it does not guarantee country ownership or involvement in GCF projects.
 Country involvement after the NoL is particularly inconsistent for multi-country programmes.
 The GCF requires a transparent no-objection procedure to be conducted through NDAs as a condition for approval of all funding proposals submitted to the Fund.
 Interviews with NDAs from LDCs suggest that after the NoL, there is not a consistent approach to communication between the GCF Secretariat, the NDA and the AE.
 For single country projects implemented by IAEs, projects are implicitly aligned to country NDCs or NAPs and other government strategies but these are not perceived to be country owned.
 After the NoL, project management decisions are often owned and managed by the IAE with a hands-off approach from the country government unless a ministry or state-related agency is included as an executing entity.
 As a consequence, NDAs can harbour unrealistic expectations for the timeliness and level of project support.
 Evidence suggests that country ownership is particularly challenging in multi-country projects with private sector entities.
-Of the overall PSF portfolio, only 25 per cent is committed to either SIDS or LDCs - and 54 per cent is committed through multi-country projects.
+Of the overall PSF portfolio, only 25 per cent is committed to either SIDS or LDCs and 54 per cent is committed through multi-country projects.
+One NDA respondent explained their view on multi-country projects in the following manner: